 |Daily optimal interpolation

 |Every 3 – 4 years

 Table: Main characteristics of the CMEMS and C3S DUACS altimeter sea level gridded products.

 In the DUACS delayed-time products, the L2 altimeter standards compatible with the Copernicus operational constraints follow the ESA SL_cci recommendations.
-The main differences between the CMEMS and C3S altimeter sea level products are the following:
+The main differences between the Copernicus Marine Service and C3S altimeter sea level products are the following:

-- The number of altimeter used in the satellite constellation: all available altimeters are included in the CMEMS products whereas a steady number (two) of altimeters are included in the C3S products (see graph below).
-The long-term stability is ensured by the reference missions and it may be affected by the introduction of a new satellite.
-Thus, the stability of the C3S products is improved with a steady constellation.
-In the CMEMS products, the stability is also ensured by the reference missions and the mesoscale errors are reduced due to the improved ocean surface sampling thanks to the use of all satellites available in the constellation.
+- The number of altimeters used in the satellite constellation: all available altimeters are included in the Copernicus Marine Service products whereas a consistent number (two) of altimeters are included in the C3S products.
+Previous studies (Pascual et al., 2006 and Dibarboure et al., 2011) underscored the necessity of a minimum of a two-satellite constellation for the retrieval of mesoscale signals.
+Within the production process, the long-term stability and large-scale changes are built upon with the records from the reference missions used in both Copernicus Marine Service and C3S products.
+The additional missions (e.g. up to 7 additional missions at the same moment in 2019) are homogenized with respect to the reference missions.
+However, the total number of satellites strongly varies during the altimetry era and some biases may appear with the introduction of a new satellite flying on a drifting orbit.
+This may affect the stability of the MSL at global and regional scales.
+Even if the spatial sampling is reduced with less satellites, the risk of introducing such an anomaly is thus reduced in the C3S products and the stability is improved.
+In the Copernicus Marine Service products, the stability is ensured by the reference missions and the mesoscale errors are reduced due to the improved ocean surface sampling thanks to the use of all satellites available in the constellation.